Experimental Observation of Acceleration-Induced Thermality: Experimental Observation of Acceleration-Induced Thermality in Channeling Radiation

-To summarize our analysis, we found sufficient time inside the 3.8 mm and 10 mm crystals for the system to be thermalized by the acceleration.
-The thermalization time implied a low energy cutoff of $\sim7$ GeV and $\sim24$ GeV for the 3.8 mm channeling and 10 mm bremsstrahlung data respectively.
-Performing best fits of our theory to the data, with cutoffs at multiples of 10 GeV, yielded a reduced chi-squared statistic within the 1 standard deviation threshold at 30 GeV and 40 GeV for the 3.8 mm and 10 mm crystals respectively.
-The overall chi-squared statistic also favors a nonzero energy gap with differences, $\Delta \chi^{2} = |\chi^{2}_{gap} - \chi^{2}_{no \; gap}|$, given by $\Delta \chi^{2}_{3.8} = 364$ and $\Delta \chi^{2}_{10} = 52.6$.
-The theory employed in the analysis obeys detailed balance, is thermalized at the FDU temperature, and also reproduces the Larmor formula in the appropriate limit \cite{matsas5, brem1, weinberg, pauri}.
-It is through these multiple sanity checks and figures of merit that we are led to the conclusion of accelerated thermality.
+The plot of our emission lifetime and reduced chi-squared statistics for each cutoff for the 3.8 mm channeling crystal \cite{wistisen} is presented in Fig. 1.
+Also included is the best fit power spectra Eq. (\ref{spectrum}) along with examples of changing the Rindler bath temperature Eq. (\ref{temp}), and data \cite{wistisen}, which yielded the first statistically significant signals of accelerated thermality based on the chi-squared statistic.
+To verify the presence of thermality we also examine the Bekenstein-Hawking area-entropy law Eq. (\ref{bh}).
+It is through its convergence to $4\ell_{p}^{2}$, along with the chi-squared of order unity, that we are led to the conclusion of acceleration-induced thermality.

-The main focus of this manuscript dealt with the presence of the Unruh effect in a high energy channeling radiation experiment that purported to measure radiation reaction \cite{wistisen}.
-However, there are two additional experiments that also report evidence of radiation reaction using plasma wakefield acceleration \cite{cole, poder}.
-There, rather than the photon power spectrum, the final state electron energy was measured.
-It would be an interesting avenue of research to apply this formalism to their experiments in search of accelerated thermality as well.
-The connection to between the Unruh effect and radiation reaction has long been discussed in the literature \cite{blh1, blh2} and it appears that these, and future, systems may provide a robust experimental setting to explore these intriguing aspects of radiation simultaneously.
+To summarize our analysis, we found sufficient time inside the crystal for the system to be thermalized by the acceleration.
+The thermalization time implied a low energy cutoff of $\sim 22$ GeV for the channeling data.
+Performing best fits of our theory to the data, with cutoffs at multiples of 10 GeV, yielded a reduced chi-squared statistic within the 1 standard deviation threshold at 30 GeV.
+For this cutoff, the overall chi-squared statistic also favors a nonzero energy gap with differences, $\Delta \chi^{2} = |\chi^{2}_{gap} - \chi^{2}_{no \; gap}| = 364$.
+The best fit parameter for the $\omega^2$ term is $a_{2} = 846\; GeV^{-1}$, which accurately reflects the expected value of $\frac{1}{2m}\sim 978.2 \; GeV^{-1}$, thereby confirming the presence of recoil and thus radiation reaction.
+The best fit value for channeling frequency is $a_{0}=5.6 \; eV$, in the proper frame, which is typical for channeling oscillations \cite{ulrik}.
+We can also confirm the presence of the fiducial Rindler frequency term, $\omega_{r} \sim \omega A \Omega$, by the coefficient on the linear term $\omega$.
+For an amplitude on the order of the lattice constant for silicon, $A = 5.4 \; \AA$ and using the best fit value for the channeling frequency, $\Omega = a_{0}$, we expect the linear coefficient to be $A\Omega \sim .015$.
+We indeed find our best fit value to be $a_{1} = .012$, thereby confirming the the Rindler frame analysis, i.e. that Minkowski photon emission corresponds, at the very least, to the emission and absorption of Rindler photons at the Rindler frequency set by the channeling oscillation $\omega_{r} \sim A\Omega$, \cite{matsas5,kolekar}.
+This implies that our energy gap is given by, $\Delta E \sim \Omega + \Omega A \omega +\frac{\omega^{2}}{2m}$; the sum of a pure channeling frequency $\Omega$, the Rindler frequency $\omega_{r} = A\Omega \omega$, and the recoil term $\frac{\omega^{2}}{2m}$.